Page Types

 Key features:

-- Image, Lottie, or Rive support
+- Video, Image, Lottie, or Rive support

 - Optional title and description